banner image

 What is FLASH Technique?

-Who can benefit from the Flash Technique?
+Who can benefit from FLASH Technique?

 FT can help adults of all ages.
 It is useful in a wide variety of presenting complaints including anxiety, obsessive-compulsive disorder, mild and severe dissociation, depression and more.